Unless you have been living under a rock, you have likely heard of lo-fi music.

 When you're trying to make lofi hip hop, you will likely start by sampling a chord progression from an old jazz record or something of the sort.
 However, if you have musical abilities and understand how to draft up your own jazz chords, you might consider writing a chord progression and resampling it.

 Consider using a MIDI instrument that you might find on an old vinyl record, such as a piano or Rhodes.
-You might even creating a chord progression with your guitar if you're a guitarists.
+You might even create a chord progression with your guitar if you're a guitarist.

 Step 2 - Find a Drum Beat

 When trying to make lofi hip hop, you need to have a good drum loop.
 Of course, not only any drum loop will do for a lofi beat.
 You need one that is dusty and old-school sounding.

 It is important that you find the right drum samples to begin with so that you can minimize the amount of work you need to do in post.

 When looking for drum samples, try to find kit pieces that are similar in character.
 You can also look for loops.
 Whatever the case, the idea here is to look for drums that sound imperfect.
 Think background noise, saturation, and rolled-off high-frequency information.

 While you can experiment with drum grooves, I highly recommend checking out some boom bap music to get a feel for how you should arrange your drums.